-The contact center at the Indiana Bureau of Motor Vehicles (BMV) faced a dual crisis: rising customer dissatisfaction and a nearly 200% attrition rate among its contact center employees.
+The contact centre at the Indiana Bureau of Motor Vehicles (BMV) faced a dual crisis: rising customer dissatisfaction and a nearly 200 per cent attrition rate among its contact centre employees.
 The bureau was alarmed that some disengaged employees frequently used negative language with customers, such as “I can’t do that,” rather than positive language, such as “Let me look into that.”
 Worse, some provided wrong information to rush customers off the phone.

-The bureau realized that in order to improve customer experience, it was critical to improve the employee experience.
-Armed with this insight, the bureau set about streamlining the scheduling process, offering more breaks to employees, and improving training, among other interventions.
-Improving scheduling processes gave employees greater flexibility and training helped provide the skills needed to meet one of the contact center’s key missions—customer satisfaction.
+The bureau realised that in order to improve customer experience, it was critical to improve the employee experience.
+Armed with this insight, the bureau set about streamlining the scheduling process, offering more breaks to employees and improving training, among other interventions.
+Improving scheduling processes gave employees greater flexibility and training helped provide the skills needed to meet one of the contact centre’s key missions—customer satisfaction.
 These changes served as important levers that helped improve employees’ experience at work.
-As a result, within the first month of implementing these changes, customer satisfaction at the BMV had skyrocketed to 92%.1
+As a result, within the first month of implementing these changes, customer satisfaction at the BMV had skyrocketed to 92 per cent.1

 The Indiana BMV story points to an interesting link between employee engagement and customer satisfaction, and subsequently, public trust—more engaged workers tend to work better, and better work typically gives citizens greater trust in an agency’s competence.
 Employees are often the face of government for citizens.
 From visiting the local DMV office to interacting with law enforcement or navigating airport security to using the nearest postal service office, constituents continuously interact with government employees.
 So how government employees convey themselves is likely to have an outsized impact on citizens’ perceptions of government.